andrewboutros/rad-flow/docs/rad-sim-code-structure.rst

 and a ``sink`` thread that listens on the design top-level output ports to receive outputs.
 A common scenario is that this driver module performs the following steps:

-1. Parse test inputs and golden outputs from files
+1. Parse test inputs and golden outputs from files.
-2. Use the ``source`` thread to send inputs to design top-level when ready
+2. Use the ``source`` thread to send inputs to design top-level when ready.
-3. Use ``sink`` thread to listen for outputs from the design top-level when available
+3. Use ``sink`` thread to listen for outputs from the design top-level when available.
-4. Compare received outputs to golden outputs to verify functionality
+4. Compare received outputs to golden outputs to verify functionality.
-5. Raise per-RAD flag to stop simulation when all outputs are received across all devices under simulation
+5. Raise per-RAD done flag when all testbench outputs are received.
+When all testbenches (for all RADs in the simulation raise their done flags, simulation stops.

 Design System (``<design_name>_system.{cpp/hpp}``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^